Communities

 I think you're referring me?
 No offense, but your post appears inequitable. "[tortured synonym for “know”]" — My teacher used these words.
 And I don't mean "know".
 Prognosticating a step isn't the same as KNOWING a step.
 I know now that GME (GameStop stock price) rocketed to $488, but I didn't prognosticate this. "under-researched" — Which posts?
 What do you mean?
 I already use two textbooks on probability.
 How much more research you want?
 Do you want me look up five textbooks or something? "overuse of images" — Fine.
 I admit this.
 But I have disabilities!
 Mathjax is hard for me.
 You can see MathJax doesn't render in many posts!
 But I type out paragraphs that have just text.

-DNB‭ wrote about 3 years ago · edited about 3 years ago
+DNB‭ wrote over 3 years ago · edited over 3 years ago

 "bad English" — This is ungracious.
 English is not my first language.
 You can't deny that fluency in English is hard.
 Or else whole world is fluent! "basic failures of reading comprehension" — Honestly, I have no idea what you mean.
 Where's evidence?
 Which posts are you referring? "... really, it tends to be a painfully long list" — Again, what do you mean?
 List your allegations please.